Best Dedicated Streaming PC Build of 2023

 The speed of operation is also important, as it helps you understand the efficiency that your rig can execute instructions with.
 Typically, anything running with at least 3,000 MHz should be more than enough.
 You can even take things a step further and opt for a configuration with 3,200 or 3,600 MHz.

 Some people think of storage as just a place that holds the various files that your PC needs for operation and also stores your programs.
-While you're not necessarily wrong, high-performing storage can contribute to the overall greater operability of your PC.
+While you're not necessarily wrong, high-performing storage can contribute to the overall greater operability of your streaming PC build.

 If you buy a standard rotational hard drive as your main secondary storage method, expect it to create a bottleneck, resulting in a slow experience.
 Remember that the storage passes everything to memory for execution, and the speed at which that happens depends on how fast both your storage and memory operate.